 Background music often gets a bad reputation.
 It can be referred to as “elevator music” or not given much thought when it comes to productions, because there is more focus on the dialogue in a scene.
 While dialogue and storyline are vital to a strong film production, this type of music can be just as important to a project’s success.
-Remember that much of the mood and meaning developed in a scene can be aided or even created by positive choices in background music.
+Remember that much of the mood and meaning developed in a scene can be aided or even created by positive choices.

 Finding a trustworthy music licensing company is the first step in finding the right background music for your production.
 So, let’s delve into some important facets of reviewing, choosing and implementing the right background music for various types of film, television and other media projects and why these processes are so important.